 After grating on a bit of cheese I mix the pasta so the sauce is well mixed in with everything, then serve.
 I top with more cheese, red pepper flakes, and some chopped green onion.
 However you can top with whatever you like.
+One of my secret ingredients for making pasta amazing is grating over some cured egg yolk.
 This sausage and mushroom rotini tastes great, is super easy, and holds extremely well for leftovers.

 Sausage and Mushroom Rotini

 - 300 grams Mushrooms sliced, I used Cremini but you can use whatever is easy

 - 500 grams Rotini Or any spiral or ridged pasta you have

 - 3 tbsp Butter

 - 1 tbsp Olive Oil